redhat-openshift-ecosystem/community-operators-pipeline/docs/testing-operators.md

 * A running Kubernetes cluster; [minikube](https://kubernetes.io/docs/setup/minikube/) or [Kubernetes-in-Docker](https://kind.sigs.k8s.io/) is the simplest approach

 For "**community**" operators targeting OCP/OKD and OperatorHub on OpenShift:
-* access to a running production-like OpenShift 4 cluster, use [try.openshift.com](https://try.openshift.com/) to get a cluster on infrastructure of your choice
+* access to a running production-like OpenShift 4 cluster, use [try.openshift.com](https://try.openshift.com/) to get a cluster on an infrastructure of your choice
-* or access to all-in-one OpenShift 4 cluster, use [CodeReady Containers](https://cloud.redhat.com/openshift/install/crc/installer-provisioned) to get a cluster on your local machine
+* or access to an all-in-one OpenShift 4 cluster, use [CodeReady Containers](https://cloud.redhat.com/openshift/install/crc/installer-provisioned) to get a cluster on your local machine

 ### Container Tooling

-You need an OCI compatible container toolchain on the system where you test your Operator.
+You need an OCI-compatible container toolchain on the system where you test your Operator.
 Support options are:

 * [podman](https://podman.io/)
 * [buildah](https://buildah.io/)